Welcome to Murray, KY

 Murray State University, founded in 1922, has an enrollment of over 10,000 and offers many activities normally found in larger cities.
 As one of the nation's best public universities, Murray State attracts students who are seeking a great education in a personalized, college-town setting.
 The university's basketball team has been a major contender in the region and has advanced to the NCAA several times.

 Murray also nourishes a growing arts community that includes Playhouse in the Park.
 Playhouse in the Park is housed in a 1907 train/freight depot and is situated in the delightful park setting of the Murray Park.
-According to the Kentucky Arts Council, Playhouse in the Park is one of the oldest community theatres in the state.
-The theatre is home to West Kentucky Playwrights and the Box of Frogs Children’s Theatre Company.
+According to the Kentucky Arts Council, Playhouse in the Park is one of the oldest community theaters in the state.
+The theater is home to West Kentucky Playwrights and the Box of Frogs Children’s Theatre Company.

 The city boasts more than 100 organized clubs and activities.
 Many are devoted to civic improvement, such as Murray Main Street, while others promote leisure and entertainment and personal growth.
 The city's annual Freedom Fest is the biggest Independence Day festival in Western Kentucky, and the annual Relay for Life continually raises over $240,000 for cancer research.